FarronF/limerick-council-meetings/meetings/2019/01/09-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 5th December 2018.md

 Notices of Motion 15 to 16 on the Agenda be deferred to the January Meeting of the

-Municipal District of Newcastle West.---
+Municipal District of Newcastle West.
+---
 6

 The following items were also raised.